Debt & Credit Help Credit Score & Repair

 Is Lexington Law safe?

 Lexington Law is a legitimate business offering credit repair services.
-You should be aware that Lexington Law is not an accredited BBB business, and there is an active lawsuit against it, filed by the Consumer Financial Protection Bureau.
-That said, as of writing this, the company has worked with more than 500,000 clients.
+You should be aware that Lexington Law is not an accredited BBB business and recently settled a lawsuit filed by the Consumer Financial Protection Bureau.
+That said, as of this writing, the company has worked with more than 1 million clients.

 Does Lexington Law really work?